Debunking Common Myths About Digital Accessibility

 While we agree that it’s ideal to design an accessible site from the first line of code, it’s simply not feasible for the millions of sites already in existence.

-Here’s the beauty of AudioEye’s approach.
-By developing technology that can detect up to 70% of common accessibility issues (and automatically fix about two-thirds of them), we alleviate the vast majority of the redevelopment burden.
+AudioEye’s automated technology can detect up to 70% of common accessibility issues — and automatically fix about two-thirds of them.

-And for issues like color contrast, our visual toolkit is instrumental.
-If your brand colors don’t meet the minimum contrast ratio, a user can adjust that contrast using our toolbar.
+And for issues like color contrast, our Accessibility Help Desk is instrumental.
+If your brand colors don’t meet the minimum contrast ratio, a user can adjust that contrast using our website accessibility toolbar.
 You don’t need to change your brand or your design — win, win.

 Based on our survey, 63% of respondents believe that visual impairments are the most prominent disability impacted by an inaccessible website.